stormid/scaffold/docs/making-websites/css.md

 The grid system is based on constants defined in the `src/css/abstracts/_constants.scss` file.
 By default a 12 column grid with 24px horizontal spacing, and 1.5rem vertical spacing.

 Breakpoints and their corresponding classNames are defined by the $mq-breakpoints, $grid-names and $grid-classes variables.

-There are two ways to use the grid system
-- use the classNames generated in `src/css/base/_grid.scss`
-- use the column calculation helper function

 ### Grid classNames
 A `.grid` containing element will set up a CSS grid.